Chimney Swift & Citizen Science

 Banner photo: Chimney Swifts coming into roost at the Cherokee Heights Middle School chimney in Madison.
 Photo by Brenna Marsicek/SoWBA

 What draws most people’s attention to Chimney Swifts in the fall is their incredible roosting behavior.
 Chimney Swifts spend 90% of their lives flying—only pausing their lives on-the-wing to roost and to nest.
-They eat, sleep, mate, and bathe while flying.
+They eat, sleep, and mate while flying.
 In migration, flocks of Chimney Swifts roost in—you guessed it—chimneys, clinging with their feet to the walls while they sleep.